MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/administer/unified-routing-faqs.md

 ### Not everyone in my organization can write queries.
 How do they use application insights?

-We'll provide sample queries for common questions that customers seek answers to.
+We provide sample queries for common questions that customers seek answers to.
 These would be available within the blade in Application Insights for you to run or modify to suit your question.

 ### Data that I'm looking for isn't available in Application Insights.
 How do I raise a request for more data events?

-We'll be iteratively adding more data events for diagnostics.
+We're iteratively adding more data events for diagnostics.
 Follow the documentation for more updates.

 ### See also